 Madison – Today, Governor Scott Walker delivered his 2015 State of the State Address.
-Below is a copy of his remarks as prepared for delivery:
+Below are Governor Walker’s remarks as prepared for delivery:

 Speaker Vos, Speaker Pro Tem August, President Lazich, Majority Leader Fitzgerald, Minority Leader Shilling, Minority Leader Barca, members of the Wisconsin Supreme Court, Constitutional Officers, tribal leaders, members of the Cabinet, distinguished guests, members of the Legislature, most importantly, fellow citizens of the great state of Wisconsin, it is an honor to appear before you tonight.

 Before we get started, I would like to introduce the First Lady of Wisconsin, my wife, Tonette.
 Also in the gallery are our sons, Matt and Alex, and my parents, Llew and Pat.

 Sitting next to my wife is the Adjutant General of the Wisconsin National Guard, Major General Donald Dunbar.
 Last Friday, General Dunbar and I saw off 522 members of the 115th Fighter Wing here in Madison.
 They answered the call of our nation's Commander-in-Chief, while still being fully prepared to respond to needs right here in Wisconsin.
 This is the strength of the National Guard.
 When you go to bed tonight, I ask that you keep these men and women—as well as each of the other units deployed from Wisconsin—and their families, in your prayers until their safe return.

 And how about those Packers?
 If there is one thing that can bring together Democrats and Republicans here in Wisconsin, it's the Green Bay Packers.
 Forgive me tonight if I'm a bit hoarse, but like most of the state, we spent a fair amount of time cheering on Sunday.